pvsone/temporal-food-delivery/README.md

 # Food Delivery App - Alt Backends

-This repository contains alternate backend implementations for the [Food Delivery App](https://github.com/temporalio/samples-typescript/tree/main/food-delivery).
+This repository contains alternate Temporal (worker & workflow) backend implementations for the [Food Delivery App](https://github.com/temporalio/samples-typescript/tree/main/food-delivery).

-The original Food Delivery sample is fully implemented in TypeScript, both the frontend and the backend.
+The original Food Delivery sample is fully implemented in TypeScript, both the frontend (UI & API server) and the Temporal backend.
 It is a wonderful example of a full stack application using the Temporal TypeScript SDK.
 If you have not yet explored that example, please do so along with the excellent companion blog posts:
 * [Building Reliable Distributed Systems in Node.js](https://temporal.io/blog/building-reliable-distributed-systems-in-node)
 * [How Durable Execution Works](https://temporal.io/blog/building-reliable-distributed-systems-in-node-js-part-2)

 ## Frontend & API Server
-The frontend app in this repo is effectively the same as the original Food Delivery App frontend.
-The code has been copied into this repository for convenience, with minimal changes to support the alternate backend implementations.
+The frontend apps in this repo are effectively the same as the original Food Delivery App frontends.
+These are the `menu` app and the `driver` app.
+The code has been copied into this repository for convenience, with minimal changes.

-To run the frontend, see [frontend/README.md](frontend/README.md).
+To run the frontend apps, see [frontend/README.md](frontend/README.md).

-## Backend (Temporal Worker)
+## Backend (Temporal Worker & Workflow)
 This repository contains multiple alternate backends for the Food Delivery App.
 Each backend is implemented in a different language and uses the corresponding Temporal SDK for that language.

 You will only need to run one of the backends at a time.
 To pick and run a backend, see [backend/README.md](backend/README.md).